Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Results

+The results are in \Cref{tab:side-below} on the left.
+There is a preference for the layout ``below'' when the video is informative, and for ``side" otherwise.

-The subtitling window can be placed over the video, as in films, or below.
+\item[Below vs Overlay]~~The subtitling window can be placed over the video, as in films, or below.
 In the first case, the subtitles possibly hide an informative image content, in the latter case, there is a larger distance between the image and the subtitles.
-The results on non-German speaking judges are insignificantly in favor of overlay, see \cref{tab:overlay-below}.
+The results on non-German speaking judges are insignificantly in favor of overlay, see the middle of \cref{tab:side-below}.